My Tea Blogging Set Up

 Lighting – Folding Light Tent and Selfie Ring Light

-When I was living with my parents I was spoiled by having large windows that received a ton of natural light.
-My current basement apartment...not so much.
+I was spoiled by having a ton of natural light when I was living with my parents.
+My current basement apartment…not so much.
 There was a major adjustment period but finding an inexpensive folding light tent has made a world of difference.
 It is small in size and has a built-in LED light strip, perfect for getting close-ups of leaves for blog posts.
 When I need to take pictures outside of the light tent, I use a Kardashian style selfie ring light.
 Just turn it around to your forward facing camera and it is a perfect way to illuminate objects.

-Heating - Breville One-Touch Tea Maker and Zojirushi CD-WCC40
+Heating – Fellow Corvo EKG and Zojirushi CD-WCC40

 My early tea reviews used an old-fashioned stovetop kettle or a Zarafina Tea Maker.
-I won my Breville One-Touch at a Steepster meetup years ago and we have been inseparable ever since.
-I primarily use it to heat water rather than for brewing, The pitcher is a bit hefty but this unit has been a real workhorse.
-I love that it lets me select a water temperature anywhere from 160 to 212 degrees Fahrenheit so I am prepared for everything from matcha to shou puerh.
+I won a Breville One-Touch at a Steepster meetup years ago and used that for nearly a decade.
+The pitcher was a bit hefty but this unit has been a real workhorse.
+Now I used a Corvo EKG from Fellow and I absolutely love it.

 Water – Brita Metro Filter Pitcher